 Most camera bags have enough space to accommodate your camera body plus the essential accessories.
 Some bags may be better at compartmentalizing accessories than others.
 If a bag doesn’t have much dedicated space for accessories, then you may think about investing in a separate pouch like the PEAK Design Field Pouch or the ProCase Accessory Bag.
 Whether or not you think you need one of these pouches is up to you.

 Choosing the right bag is a big decision as it’s going to be responsible for holding and protecting all of your expensive equipment.
 For your’s and your gear’s sake, don’t skimp on this purchase – find the best camera bag possible!

 Our Favorite Travel Backpack

 WNDRD PRVKE 31 Liter Backpack

-Of all the photography accessories, a tripod may be the most quintessential camera accessory that you can own.
+Of all the photography accessories, a tripod may be the most quintessential camera accessory you can own.
 So important is a tripod, that, frankly, it should be the very first thing that you buy after a camera.

 A tripod is a must-have camera accessory because it allows for maximum image sharpness in addition to creative techniques that would be otherwise impossible.
 Long exposures, astrophotography, image stacking, videography; most of these would be extremely difficult without a tripod.